Naman1302/SpringBootAssignment/README.md

 # SpringBootAssignment

-> A Spring Boot Application backed by MongoDB with the following schemaa nd API endpoints:
+> A Spring Boot Application backed by MongoDB with the following schemaa and API endpoints:
 <br/>

 #### Clone Project